lingui/js-lingui/docs/guides/dynamic-loading-catalogs.rst

    or similar framework which already has it.

 We are using the `Dynamic Import() Proposal <https://github.com/tc39/proposal-dynamic-import>`_ to ECMAScript.
-We need to install ``babel-plugin-syntax-dynamic-import`` and ``babel-plugin-dynamic-import-node`` to make it work.
-Also, the code examples given here make use of ``babel-plugin-transform-class-properties``
+We need to install ``@babel/plugin-@babel/plugin-syntax-dynamic-import`` and ``babel-plugin-dynamic-import-node`` to make it work.
+Also, the code examples given here make use of ``@babel/plugin-proposal-class-properties``

 .. code-block:: shell

-   yarn add --dev babel-plugin-syntax-dynamic-import babel-plugin-dynamic-import-node babel-plugin-transform-class-properties
+   yarn add --dev @babel/plugin-@babel/plugin-syntax-dynamic-import babel-plugin-dynamic-import-node @babel/plugin-proposal-class-properties

 .. warning::